resulumit/LikeWise/README.md

 # likewise

-A Shiny app that filters users' liked tweets
+A Shiny app that filters users' liked tweets.

 ## Description